 Have your say – RUILS – June 2017

 Your Say is an informal collaboration of social care service users.
 Members of Your Say share their experiences and help to find better ways of living.
-We joined them to get their feedback on primary care.
+We joined them to get their feedback on primary care to inform our primary care strategy.

 Support Group – Kingston and Richmond ME group – June 2017